 AMCC is pleased to announce the 11th annual Kodiak Ocean Boogie on Saturday, November 10th at Tony’s Bar!
 Enjoy live music, dancing, free appetizers, and an all around good time.
-Try your luck with silent auction items and auctioned desserts.
-This is a benefit to support AMCC’s work to promote healthy marine ecosystems and thriving coastal communities.
+Bid to win silent auction items and fantastic auctioned desserts, with all proceeds to benefit AMCC.
+We will not be doing a raffle this year.
+Please join us at the Boogie for a night of fun.

 Buy tickets in advance or at the door.
 Thank you for your support!